Standardization of Solutions in Titration

 Basic Concepts

 Titration: A technique used to determine the concentration of an unknown solution by adding a known volume of a standardized solution until the reaction between the two solutions is complete.
+The point at which the reaction is complete is called the equivalence point.

 Stoichiometry: The quantitative relationship between reactants and products in a chemical reaction, used to calculate the moles of each substance involved.

-Equivalence point: The point in a titration where the moles of the analyte (unknown solution) are exactly equal to the moles of the titrant (standardized solution).
+Equivalence Point: The point in a titration where the moles of the analyte (unknown solution) are exactly equal to the moles of the titrant (standardized solution).

 Indicator: A substance that changes color at or near the equivalence point, signaling the completion of the reaction.
+The color change indicates the endpoint of the titration, which should be as close as possible to the equivalence point.

 Equipment and Techniques